Adaptive Entropy-Driven Sensor Selection in a Camera-LiDAR Particle Filter for Single-Vessel Tracking: Abstract

 \section{Abstract}

 Robust single-vessel tracking from fixed coastal platforms is hindered by modality-specific degradations: cameras suffer from illumination and visual clutter, while LiDAR performance drops with range and intermittent returns.
-We present a heterogeneous multi-sensor fusion particle-filter tracker that incorporates an information-gain (entropy-reduction) adaptive sensing policy to select the most informative configuration at each fusion time bin.
-The approach is validated in a real maritime deployment at the CMMI Smart Marina Testbed (Ayia Napa Marina, Cyprus), using a shore-mounted 3D LiDAR and an elevated fixed camera to track a rigid inflatable boat with onboard GNSS ground truth.
+We present a particle-filter tracker that supports sequential measurement-level camera–LiDAR fusion and an information-gain (entropy-reduction) adaptive sensing policy that selects the most informative sensing modality at each fusion time bin.
+The approach is validated in a real maritime deployment at the \textit{Cyprus Marine and Maritime Institute Smart Marina Testbed} (Ayia Napa Marina, Cyprus), using a shore-mounted 3D LiDAR and an elevated fixed camera to track a rigid inflatable boat with onboard GNSS ground truth.
 We compare LiDAR-only, camera-only, All sensors, and adaptive configurations.
 Results show LiDAR dominates near-field accuracy, the camera sustains longer-range coverage when LiDAR becomes unavailable, and the adaptive policy achieves a favorable accuracy–continuity trade-off by switching modalities based on information gain.
-By avoiding continuous multi-stream processing, the adaptive configuration provides a practical baseline for resilient and resource-aware maritime surveillance.
+The adaptive configuration therefore provides a practical sensor-selection baseline for resilient and resource-aware maritime surveillance.